 - In relationship to its human audience, it reveals God’s character in aesthetic exaltation;

 - In relationship to its participants, it reflects God’s character in personal consecration.

-Music which meets these criteria will accomplish the Scriptural mandate for God’s people to “sing a new song.”
-Such a song pleases God by responding to Him rightly.
-Such a song challenges individuals by revealing Him accurately.
-And such a song matures individuals by reflecting Him consciously.
-When it comes to the music of the church, Who God is must determine what we do.
+Music is a gift that pleases God by responding to Him rightly.
+Music is a message that draws others by revealing Him accurately.
+And music is a discipline that matures God’s people as they reflect Him consciously.
+When it comes to our music, Who God is must determine what we do.